Hopf fibration

-meaning that the fiber space S^{1} (a circle) is embedded in the total space S^{3} (the 3-sphere), and p : S^{3} → S^{2} (Hopf's map) projects S^{3} onto the base space S^{2} (the ordinary 2-sphere).
+meaning that the fiber space $S^1$ (a circle) is embedded in the total space $S^3$ (the 3-sphere), and $p: S^3 \to S^2$ (Hopf's map) projects $S^3$ onto the base space $S^2$ (the ordinary 2-sphere).
 The Hopf fibration, like any fiber bundle, has the important property that it is locally a product space.
-However it is not a trivial fiber bundle, i.e., S^{3} is not globally a product of S^{2} and S^{1} although locally it is indistinguishable from it.
+However it is not a trivial fiber bundle, i.e. $S^3$ is not globally a product of $S^2$ and $S^1$ although locally it is indistinguishable from it.

 This has many implications: for example the existence of this bundle shows that the higher homotopy groups of spheres are not trivial in general.
 It also provides a basic example of a principal bundle, by identifying the fiber with the circle group.

-Stereographic projection of the Hopf fibration induces a remarkable structure on R^{3}, in which all of 3-dimensional space, except for the z-axis, is filled with nested tori made of linking Villarceau circles.
+Stereographic projection of the Hopf fibration induces a remarkable structure on $\R^3$, in which all of 3-dimensional space, except for the z-axis, is filled with nested tori made of linking Villarceau circles.
 Here each fiber projects to a circle in space (one of which is a line, thought of as a "circle through infinity").
 Each torus is the stereographic projection of the inverse image of a circle of latitude of the 2-sphere.
 (Topologically, a torus is the product of two circles.)
 These tori are illustrated in the images at right.
-When R^{3} is compressed to the boundary of a ball, some geometric structure is lost although the topological structure is retained (see Topology and geometry).
+When $\R^3$ is compressed to the boundary of a ball, some geometric structure is lost although the topological structure is retained (see Topology and geometry).
 The loops are homeomorphic to circles, although they are not geometric circles.

 There are numerous generalizations of the Hopf fibration.
-The unit sphere in complex coordinate space C^{n+1} fibers naturally over the complex projective space CP^{n} with circles as fibers, and there are also real, quaternionic, and octonionic versions of these fibrations.
+The unit sphere in complex coordinate space $\C^{n+1}$ fibers naturally over the complex projective space $\mathbb{CP}^n$ with circles as fibers, and there are also real, quaternionic, and octonionic versions of these fibrations.
 In particular, the Hopf fibration belongs to a family of four fiber bundles in which the total space, base space, and fiber space are all spheres: